 An American Conscience: The Reinhold Niebuhr StoryMartin Doblmeier, Richard Crouter, Anthony Bateza, Lori Pearson, and Edmund N. Santurri Sunday, February 19, 2017 7:00 p.m. – 9:00 p.m.
 Carleton College, Weitz Center for Creativity – Cinema (WCC161)

-Martin Doblmeier, filmmaker, will talk about the making of this film.
-The panel will be moderated by Richard Crouter, professor emeritus at Carleton College, and will include Anthony Bateza, instructor of religion at St. Olaf College, Lori Pearson, professor of religion at Carleton College, and Edmund N. Santurri, director of The Institute and professor of religion at St. Olaf College.
+Doblmeier, the filmmaker, will talk about the creation of this documentary.
+The panel will be moderated by Richard Crouter, professor emeritus of religion at Carleton, and will include Anthony Bateza, instructor of religion at St. Olaf, Lori Pearson, professor of religion at Carleton, and Edmund N. Santurri, director of the Institute for Freedom & Community and professor of religion and philosophy at St. Olaf.